-One must say, it feels like ‘an age’ since our last culinary rendezvous!
-But fear not, Miss Windsor has returned to flurry upon you exciting news about the discovery of a remarkable, handwritten cookbook from 1793 that originated from Begbrook House (Frenchay) near Miss Windsor’s hometown of Bristol, England.
+One must say, it feels like an age since our last culinary rendezvous!
+But fear not, Miss Windsor has returned to flurry upon you exciting news about the discovery of a remarkable, handwritten cookbook from 1793 that originated from Begbrook House (Frenchay) Bristol, England , not too far from Miss Windsor's hometown of Backwell.

 But, according to the local and national press, this extraordinary ‘slice’ of Bristol’s culinary past – the Begbrook Kitchen Library, could possibly contain the oldest recipe for an English CHICKEN CURRY – Well, let’s see about that!

 This gem of a find was unearthed a few years ago by Monks, from deep within the archives of Downside Abbey in Stratton-on-the-Fosse, Radstock, Somerset, which is a ‘stone’s throw’ from the burial place of my great-grandmother Joan and her son David.
 Now darlings, for the sake of those fanatics, it’s not quite Downton Abbey, but it’s awfully close!

 One assumes you’re all ‘chomping at the bit’ to learn all about this incredible discovery by Monks!
 Well, to start with I consulted a plethora of avenues in search of a historical food connection with Bristol.
 Then ‘lo and behold’ I stumbled across Downside Abbey which is about 40 minutes from Bristol.

 Whom a few years previously had been granted money from the Lottery Heritage Fund to open up their archive’s and to restore the library.
 But would you ‘Adam and Eve it!’, this immensely important piece of culinary history was found by Monks on top of a ‘slave ship journal’, which is undoubtedly linked to Bristol’s sordid past with the transatlantic slave trade (what a disgrace).